Case Reviews

 Notifying the WSCP about Serious Safeguarding Incidents

-A serious safeguarding incident -also known as a notifiable incident- occurs if a child dies or is seriously harmed, and abuse or neglect is known or suspected.
 All professionals and organisations are required to immediately inform the Local Authority and the WSCP if they become aware of any incidents which meet this criteria.

 Please use the form below to notify us of serious incidents.
 Please note completing the form does not replace following your usual safeguarding process.

-Serious incidents that meet the statutory threshold will trigger a rapid review of the case to determine if a statutory Child Safeguarding Practice Review (CSPR) should be completed.
+Serious incidents that meet the statutory threshold will trigger a Rapid Review of the case to determine if a statutory Child Safeguarding Practice Review (CSPR) should be completed.

 Referring Cases for consideration for a Learning Review